denizak/SwiftDynamicCall/README.md

 # SwiftDynamicCall

-A description of this package.
+A sample on direct call and polymorphic call of Swift